 Although boating is considered to be a hobby, there is A LOT to know about it and taking care of your own vessel is a huge responsibility.
 In addition to storage, cleaning and overall maintenance, as a boater, you also have to keep a strict eye on your boat's battery.
-Marine batteries are like the heart of your craft and require year-long maintenance.
+Your boat's battery is the heart of your craft and requires year-long maintenance.
 To keep your boat going strong the entire season, take a look at these boat battery tips.

 Choose the right battery.

 Marine batteries come in different types and chemistries.
 They are purpose-built and their internal structure will reflect their use – starter, deep-cycle, or dual-purpose batteries – and their limitations.
 Make sure you are selecting the right battery for your craft.

 Stay with one battery chemistry (flooded, gel, or AGM) for all of the batteries on your boat.
 Each battery type requires specific charging voltages.
 Mixing battery types can result in under- or overcharging – either of which can be fatal to your battery.
 Gel batteries require a lower charge rate than flooded or AGM.